Sessions and Tracks

 Therapeutic approaches such as deep brain stimulation and neural stem cell technique are being advantageous in the treatment of neurological disorders.
 This conference provides a platform for the researchers to discuss and learn about new therapeutics evolved for neurological disorders.

-Track 14: Clinical Trials & Case Reports
+Scientific Discussion on Clinical Trials & Case Reports

 Clinical trials and case reports includes the involvement of larger groups of people confirming the effectiveness of a drug or treatment, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely .This track gives researchers knowledge about new technologies, clinical trials and new aspects.